sevenseasofbri/Orbital-README/README.md

 ## Tech Stack
 This project is fuelled by [ReactJS](https://reactjs.org/), [NodeJS](https://nodejs.org/en/) and [MySQL](https://www.mysql.com/).
 ## Motivation
-As two international students in Singapore, we realised the difficulty of plannig schedules with limited knowledge of Singapore.
+As two international students in Singapore, we realised the difficulty of planning schedules with limited knowledge of Singapore.
 To ease this process of travelling, we were highly motivated to create an _Itinerary Planning Web Application_ that would help travellers plan their journey in a personalised and effective manner.
 ## Aim
 Our aim is two fold:
 - To create a highly optimised itinerary using [Google Maps API](https://developers.google.com/maps/documentation) based on time of transit and opening/closing hours of the places.